Why digitization is growing in importance

 HR technologies must keep pace with employee expectations.
-In many organisations, figuring out how to enrol and access benefits continues to be a frustrating experience.
+In many organizations, figuring out how to enroll and access benefits continues to be a frustrating experience.

-Ease this frustration with digital solutions that gives employees easy access to well-being programmes and an intuitive benefits experience.
+Ease this frustration with digital solutions that gives employees easy access to well-being programs and an intuitive benefits experience.
 This means you can engage better with your people and support them during moments that matter.
-It also provides you with better cost visibility, oversight and utilisation insights.
+It also provides you with better cost visibility, oversight and utilization insights.